 Choosing the best mobile plan for kids — it’s your (the parent’s) call

 At the end of the day, you know your child best, and if you’re paying the bill you get to decide where the money goes.
 It pays to look at the smaller telcos offering cheap plans: there are over 30 providers out there, many with plans under $15.
-We’re here to help you with your homework, so you can find the best mobile plan for your child.
+We’re here to help you with your homework, so you can find the best phone plan for kids to suit your budget and your child’s needs.

 Share this article